zaidhafeeez/open_wiki/wiki_articles/articles_Python_programming_language_implementations/PyPy.md

 # PyPy

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T03:25:50.230503+00:00
+- **Last Updated:** 2024-12-04 11:57:53 UTC
 - **Original Article:** [PyPy](https://en.wikipedia.org/wiki/PyPy)
 - **Language:** en
 - **Page ID:** 2564605

 ## Summary
 PyPy () is an implementation of the Python programming language.
 PyPy often runs faster than the standard implementation CPython because PyPy uses a just-in-time compiler.
 Most Python code runs well on PyPy except for code that depends on CPython extensions, which either does not work or incurs some overhead when run in PyPy.
-PyPy itself is built using a technique known as meta-tracing, which is a mostly automatic transformation that takes an interpreter as input and produces a tracing just-in-t
+PyPy itself is built using a technique known as meta-tracing, which is a mostly automatic transformation that takes an interpreter as input and produces a tracing just-in-time compiler as output.
+Since interpreters are usually easier to write than compilers, but run slower, this technique can make it easier to produce efficient implementations of programming languages.
+PyPy's meta-tracing toolchain is called RPython.
+PyPy does not have full compatibility with more recent versions of the CPython ecosystem.
+While it claims compatibility with Python 2.7, 3.7, 3.8 and 3.9 ("a drop-in replacement for CPython"), it lacks some of the newer features and syntax in Python 3.10, such as syntax for pattern matching.

 ## Categories
+This article belongs to the following categories:

 - Category:2007 software
 - Category:Articles with short description